PHATASS-Studios/godot-docs/tutorials/3d/standard_material_3d.rst

   Godot requires the normal map to use the X+, Y+ and Z+ coordinates, this is known as OpenGL style.
 If you've imported a material made to be used with another engine it may be DirectX style, in which case the normal map needs to be converted so its Y axis is flipped.
+This can be achieved by setting the green channel under the **Channel Remap** section to **Inverted Green** in the import dock.

   More information about normal maps (including a coordinate order table for popular engines) can be found